Medicare Part B - Medical Insurance & Doctors Visits

 Is there a monthly premium cost for Part B?

-Yes, the standard monthly premium amount for Part B in 2019 is $135.50, but this can be greater if you have a high income.
-Most people who receive Social Security benefits will pay a lower amount of $130, on average.
+Yes, the standard monthly premium amount for Part B in 2020 is $144.60, but this can be greater if you have a high income.

 If you receive Social Security, Railroad Retirement Board, or Office of Personnel Management benefits, your Part B premium will be automatically deducted from your benefit payment.